dexie/dexie-website/docs/Syncable/Dexie.Syncable.js.md

 ### Description

-Dexie.Syncable enables syncronization with a remote database (of almost any kind).
+Dexie.Syncable enables synchronization with a remote database (of almost any kind).
 It has it's own API [ISyncProtocol](/docs/Syncable/Dexie.Syncable.ISyncProtocol).
 The [ISyncProtocol](/docs/Syncable/Dexie.Syncable.ISyncProtocol) is pretty straight-forward to implement.
 The implementation of that API defines how client- and server- changes are transported between local and remote nodes.
 The API support both poll-patterns (such as ajax calls) and direct reaction pattern (such as WebSocket or long-polling methods).
 See samples below for each pattern.

 ### Sample [ISyncProtocol](/docs/Syncable/Dexie.Syncable.ISyncProtocol) Implementations
  * [https://github.com/nponiros/sync_client](https://github.com/nponiros/sync_client)